Sinamics/graphql-jwt-auth/README.md

 5. run the project `npm start`

-This project uses graphql-codegen, and if you make any changes to the .graphql files you need to generate new hooks `npm run codegen`
+- This project uses graphql-codegen, and if you make any changes to the .graphql files you need to generate new hooks `npm run codegen`
+- If you changes any Tailwind configuration, generate new css file with `npm run build:css`

 ## Login / Register Page